kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 Make sure you have the latest release of the Kin SDK for iOS by checking the release page [github.com/kinecosystem/kin-sdk-ios/releases](https://github.com/kinecosystem/kin-sdk-ios/releases).

-Close the Xcode project and open it again.
+Close the Xcode project and open the newly created workspace file (in the same directory as your previous project file.).
 When you open Xcode choose to `open another project` and choose the `.xcworkspace` file instead of the `.xcodeproj` file.
-As Xcode reopens you will have your project files and on the left you'll notice a new section called `Pods` on the bottom.
+As Xcode reopens you will see your project files.
+On the left you'll notice a new section called `Pods` on the bottom.
 The `KinSDK` will be listed in the Pods sub-folder.

 ## Environments